 Cruise said its prototypes had 181 disengagements over 9,776 miles (185 per 10,000 miles) and that it was "pleased with our progress" during testing on the complex streets of San Francisco.
-The company did not file numbers for 2015 because it did not have a testing permit that year.

 Though imperfect, the data represent the best peek the public gets into the secretive and fiercely competitive world of self-driving cars and how the prototypes are performing.

 California required the disengagement reports as part of regulations governing testing on public roads.
 Separately, the state also requires companies to report any collisions involving its cars.